Known and Unknown: A Memoir: Book contents

 While writing that he regrets that no significant stockpiles of weapons were found, Rumsfeld defends the invasion.
-He states that Mideast would be "far more perilous" with Hussein, and he states that Bush's "aggressive, unrelenting offensive against the enemy" has prevented another 9/11-style attack.
+He states that the Mideast would be "far more perilous" with Hussein, and he states that Bush's "aggressive, unrelenting offensive against the enemy" has prevented another 9/11-style attack.
 He argues as well that Hussein's regime had fostered links with al-Qaeda and had an active WMD program in northern Iraq.

 Rumsfeld praises Bush's response to Hurricane Katrina, and he states that the military response was swifter than any previous handling of an American natural disaster.

 Rumsfeld argues that while he was a "latecomer" in supporting the Iraqi troop 'surge', he still felt open to changing policy.
-He states that until 2006 Generals Tommy Franks, Ricardo Sanchez, George Casey, and John Abizaid had all assured him that increasing troop levels would not help the situation.
+He states that until 2006, Generals Tommy Franks, Ricardo Sanchez, George Casey, and John Abizaid had all assured him that increasing troop levels would not help the situation.
 Rumsfeld points out that he signed off on General David Petraeus' appointment before his departure.

 He expresses doubts about further escalating U.S. involvement in Afghanistan.
 He argues that more troops will not help with the nation's problems but may in fact make matters worse.
 He writes specifically that more troops could create "resentment among a proud population" and also give "more targets for our enemies to attack."

 He concludes the book by arguing that President Barack Obama has largely "kept in place the most contentious and widely derided Bush administration policies" such as holding people in Guantanamo Bay, charging internees in military commissions rather than civilian courts, and continuing drone attacks abroad.